 - shall be subject to Lincoln County Floodplain Regulations as administered by the Lincoln County Floodplain Administrator. - 2.
-If any portion of a proposed subdivision is within 2,000 1,000 horizontal feet and 20 vertical feet of a live stream draining an area of 25 square miles or more, and no official floodway delineation or floodway studies of the stream have been made, the subdivider shall provide in detail to the Lincoln County Floodplain Administrator, a floodplain hazard evaluation including the calculated 100 year frequency water surface elevations and the 100 year floodplain boundaries analysis establishing the base flood elevations for the stream.
-This detailed evaluation The analysis must be performed by a licensed PE experienced in this field of work.
-The evaluation must follow the "guidelines for obtaining 100-year flood elevations in Approximate Zone A or unmapped areas" which may be found at the following website: www.mtfloods.org and reviewed and approved by the Floodplain Administrator in consultation with the Montana Department of Natural Resources (DNRC) Regional Engineer.
+If any portion of a proposed subdivision is within 2,000 1,000 horizontal feet and 20 vertical feet of a live stream draining an area of 25 square miles or more, and no official floodway delineation or floodway studies of the stream have been made, the subdivider shall provide in detail to the Lincoln County Floodplain Administrator, a floodplain hazard evaluation including the calculated 100 year frequency water surface elevations and the 100 year floodplain boundaries establishing the base flood elevations for the stream.
+This detailed evaluation must be performed by a PE experienced in this field of work.
+The evaluation must follow the "guidelines for obtaining 100-year flood elevations in Approximate Zone A or unmapped areas" which may be found at the following website: www.mtfloods.org.
 This evaluation will be shared with the DNRC for comments before the meeting on the subdivision application. - 3.
-The above requirement is waived if the subdivider contacts the Water Resources

-Division and that agency states in writing that available data indicate that the proposed subdivision is not in a flood hazard area.
+The above requirement is waived if the subdivider contacts the Water Resources Division and that agency states in writing that available data indicate that the proposed subdivision is not in a flood hazard area.
 However, the DNRC and the Lincoln County Floodplain Administrator may require additional information following the above guidelines to ensure there are no flood hazards